vippsas/vipps-login-wordpress/readme.txt

 == Installation ==
 **If you are an existing Vipps customer**, log onto the Vipps portal https://portal.vipps.no and retreive your API keys that you will need to install Login with Vipps

 **If you are a new Vipps customer**, apply for an account [here](https://vipps.no/signup/logginnmedvipps) - before downloading the plugin.
 Choose "Integration through your partner", or if you don't know your partner, choose "direct integration" and fill out the form.
-When your application is approved, you will recieve the API keys that you will need to install the plugin.
+When your application is approved, you will receive the API keys that you will need to install the plugin.

  1. Install the plugin using WordPress' [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
  2. Activate the plugin through the \'Plugins\' screen in WordPress.